chpoit/utsushis-charm/README.md

 It's called Utsushi's charm because I thought it would be funny to make a complementary "Utsushi's Armor Search System", but [this armor set searcher](https://mhrise.wiki-db.com/sim/?hl=en) exists.
 I might still try to port Athena's ASS for MHW to MHR, but for now this works for me.

 # Patch Notes (Updated July 5th 2022)
+The next non-bugfix version will have the option to ignore an update for those who don't care or don't have issues.
+Sorry for the double update in one day

 - 1.6.2 (July 5th 2022)
   - Fixed an issue with the creation of the config file
   - `--reset` commandline option now takes into account `-a` and `-l`